Code of Ethics

 We agree to respect the property of others, to assist in bringing consciousness to the use of all the earth’s resources, to be honest in our dealings with money, and at all times maintain clear and honest business practices.
 In the spirit of service we strive to accommodate participants regardless of their ability to pay or make donations.
 We also respect the sacredness of the spiritual work and therefore avoid the promotion of products or services, or the solicitation or exploitation of members and visitors in any form in the vicinity of the Works.
 We endeavor to ensure honourable financial practices regarding the planting, harvesting and production of the sacred plants used in the making of the Santo Daime sacrament.

-We agree to provide an environment that is free of harassment of any form including discrimination because of age, sex, religion, creed, ethnic origin, or sexual orientation.
+We agree to provide an environment that is free of harassment of any form including discrimination because of age, gender, religion, creed, ethnic origin, or sexual orientation.
 To protect the welfare of all people, we realize that inappropriate sexual relations or the imposition of opinions, prejudices, or personal preferences of any kind, is detrimental to the welfare of the individual and the community.

 We seek to preserve the autonomy and dignity of each person.
 Participation in the Works must be voluntary and based on prior disclosure and consent given individually by each participant.
 Disclosure shall include discussion of any elements of the religious ceremonies that may present physical or psychological risks, including medication contraindications and dietary considerations.
 Consent shall include signed consent forms, as well as general guidelines for the Works.
 Participants must also be advised that participation can be difficult and transformative.
 The Santo Daime is a religion and the Works are religious services; no claims are made for healing and the Works are not intended to be a replacement for any medical or psychological treatment or support.
 Limits on the behaviours of participants and community members are to be made clear and agreed upon in advance.
 All reasonable measures will be taken to ensure each participant’s health and safety during the Works and during the vulnerable periods that may follow.